Domestic and family violence

 • Abuse doesn't have to involve hurt to your body, or physical violence, to be domestic or family violence

-• If you or someone you know is experiencing domestic or family violence, you can contact 1800RESPECT on 1800 737 732 or through the online chat.
+• If you or someone you know is experiencing domestic or family violence, you can call 1800RESPECT on 1800 737 732, text 0458 737 732 or visit our website for online chat and video call services:

 Who is affected by domestic and family violence?